unique-chan/MMDetRotBase2024/README.md

 * Training & test code for oriented object detection
 * **[NOTE]** We only consider single-machine multi-GPU scenarios and do not address cases involving multiple nodes and using Slurm.
 For explanations related to multi-machine setups and Slurm, please refer to the official documentation of [MMDetection](https://mmdetection.readthedocs.io/en/v2.28.2/) and [MMRotate](https://mmrotate.readthedocs.io/en/v0.3.4/).

+### Announcement:
+* 4 Feb.
+2025: We modified _crop_data() in RRandomCrop in the original MMRotate code (v0.3.4).
+Now we can use `RRandomCrop` in train/val/test pipelines of your configuration file without bbox mismatch error! 👏

 ### Preliminaries: